Types of work requiring approval

 An area to be fenced off or separated from a public area to facilitate works, including installing or replacing shop front signage or awnings.

-Larger-scale developments that generally require works within road reserves.
+Larger-scale developments that generally require excess works within the road reserve.

 A detailed frontage design is generally a condition of development consent.

-Separate applications must also be made so Council can determine the scope of works and approve the design.
+Separate applications may also be required so Council can determine the scope of works and approve the design.

 Submitting this application will enable Council to provide alignment information for large developments or steep or complex driveway access.
-This will assist in the preparation of your Development Application (DA).
+This application is applied for before you have submitted a development application and will assist in the preparation of your Development Application (DA).

-Apply for property alignment levels permission- - PDF - 69 KB
+Apply for Property Alignment level application - - PDF - 69 KB

-This application is for events such as fetes or parades ONLY.
+This application is for COMMUNITY EVENTS ONLY such as fetes or parades.

 Applications must be lodged at least three months in advance.